702BH/GameAIProjects/aiforgamesprojects/ProgrammingGameAIByExample/Raven/README.md

 5. **Combat & Weapon Selection**
    - Fuzzy logic selects the most effective weapon based on distance, ammo, and context.

+6. **Debugging**
+   - For debugging and inspection agents use a custom data structure and messaging service bus using the builder pattern.

 ---
 ## Goal System